Glitches far from transient gravitational-wave events do not bias inference: Results

 \subsubsection{Varying distance between glitch and signal}

 To assess the impact of glitches, we perform a variation of the standard P-P test described in Sec.~\ref{sec:P-P}.
-Instead of pure Gaussian noise, the simulated data now also contain glitches drawn from the distribution of Table~\ref{tab:glitchPrior}.
+Instead of pure Gaussian noise, the simulated data now also contain glitches drawn from the distribution of Table~\ref{tab:glitchPrior}; their SNR follows their prior which peaks at SNR 5 and is bounded between 1 and 100.
 The glitch time distribution is progressively moved closer to the signal.
 Still, just as in Sec.~\ref{sec:P-P}, the posterior is computed only over the CBC model, leaving the glitch unaccounted for.
 Five scenarios are compared in Fig.~\ref{fig:cbc_glitch_PP}: a control case with no glitches, and four cases with glitches whose time distributions have a width of $0.2\,$ and are centered at $1\,$s, $0.5$\,s, $0.25$\,s, and $0$\,s after the center of the CBC time prior.
 All simulations are performed with a single, LIGO Hanford (LHO) detector (to maximize the impact of glitches), and the Advanced LIGO sensitivity~\cite{LIGOScientific:2014pky}.
 By leaving the glitch unaccounted for during recovery and varying the timing of the glitch relative to the CBC, we explore how the timing of glitches impacts inference.

 Results are shown in Fig.~\ref{fig:cbc_glitch_PP}.
 The leftmost panel displays the control case with no glitches; all parameters pass the P–P test, indicating unbiased recovery.
 The center three panels (from left to right) depict results on data containing glitches after, but progressively closer to, the CBC signals.
 Recovery remains unaffected, with most of the 15 CBC parameters passing the test for each distance.
 A few cases with $p<0.05$, are not unexpected given the large number of tests performed.
 In contrast, the rightmost panel, corresponding to glitches coincident in time with the CBC signals, reveals that all parameters fail the P–P test, highlighting significant biases.
 These result suggest that glitches occurring after a GW signal (Region~\rom{3}) have minimal impact on recovery for an ensemble of signals.
 However, glitches coincident with the signal (Region~\rom{1}) severely bias the recovered parameters, confirming previous results~\cite{Hourihane:2022doe_glitch, Ghonge:2023ksb, Pankow:2018qpo, Payne:2022spz_200129, Udall:2024ovp_191109, Macas:2022afm, Powell:2018csz, Kwok:2021zny, Mozzon:2021wam, Chatziioannou:2021ezd}.